Get to know Streaming Video Course Reserves

 With the video item inserted into the eLearning course module, this is what the student will see in her eLearning course's ‘Content’ tab area:

-The hyperlink indicated in red above is clicked, the Streaming self-contained player launches, and the video plays in a new tab/window:
+The individual hyperlinks indicated in red above are clicked, the Streaming self-contained player launches, and the videos play in a new tab/window:

 Streaming Reserves can also be shown in-class, provided the classroom is fitted with ‘Smart Podium’ computer, projector, and audio equipment.
-The instructor in this case would login and click the relevant Streaming hyperlink from either the Library catalog or the instructor’s eLearning course module.
+The instructor in this case would login to eLearning and click the relevant Streaming hyperlink from the instructor’s eLearning course module.

 Thank you for learning about the Library’s Streaming Video Course Reserves service.
 We are excited about the evolving possibilities the service can offer to instructors and students at UWF.

 Questions?
 Course Reserves coordinator Michael Pace can be reached at 857-6162 or email@example.com.